 Bio

 Semro found her way to composing through spoken word audio and electronic music.
 In 2023 she released an EP of electronic music, Gone, based on the emotional effects of our intangible losses.
 She has also collaborated with several visual artists, creating music and audio to accompany their works.
 Her audio art has been exhibited at Sound Scene Fest at the Hirshhorn Smithsonian Museum, and she won third prize in the 60 Sec Radio Competition in 2023.
-She also creates music for podcasts and is a composer mentor for Music-COMP.
+She is also a composer mentor for Music-COMP.

 She lives in a cozy house along the Gridley River in Sharon, NH with her husband and two children.